laylaoa/Monthly-Financial-Performance-Analysis/README.md

 ## Key insights

-## 1. Revenue variance is structurally concentrated — not random
+## 1. Revenue variance is structurally concentrated, not random

 * Revenue variance analysis by **region and department** shows that underperformance clusters in specific combinations, rather than being evenly distributed.
 * This immediately signals **structural issues**, not temporary noise.